How to Naturally Treat Bipolar Disorder

 • Environment – Extremely stressful life events have been linked to bipolar disorder.
 Most notably, sexual abuse, physical abuse, and emotional mistreatment. ⁶

-Even if you haven’t experienced any of the above risk factors, it’s important to talk to a doctor if you have experienced bipolar disorder symptoms.
+Even if you haven’t experienced any of the above risk factors, it’s important to talk to a doctor if you’ve experienced bipolar disorder symptoms.

 Naturally Treating Bipolar Disorder

-When we discuss naturally treating bipolar disorder, we aren’t merely discussing a set of herbs you can take or therapeutic practices to involve yourself in.
-Rather, treating bipolar disorder requires lifestyle changes – a change in the way you go about your day-to-day life and your perspective.
+When we discuss naturally treating bipolar disorder, we aren’t just talking about a set of herbs or therapeutic practices.
+Rather, treating bipolar disorder requires lifestyle changes – a change in the way you go about your daily life and your perspective.

 Unfortunately, there is no cure for bipolar disorder.
-Rather, there are a multitude of ways to suppress symptoms in order for you to live a fulfilling life.
+Rather, there are various ways to address symptoms.
 It’s important to understand this before we dive into how to naturally treat bipolar disorder.

-Furthermore, it’s vital you understand that most of these measures (specifically, the herbs and supplements) have not been approved by the Food & Drug Administration (FDA) for treatment of bipolar disorder.
-Instead, there are a number of self-reports and clinical research suggesting the following can help.
+Furthermore, you must understand that most of these measures (specifically, the herbs and supplements) have not been approved by the Food & Drug Administration (FDA).
+Instead, several self-reports and clinical research are suggesting these can help.

 Lifestyle Changes

-Lifestyle changes are one of the few keys in unlocking what it takes to manage bipolar symptoms.
-Developing new habits isn’t easy and we understand it may be difficult for you to curb some bad habits you’ve developed.
-However, according to research, it only takes an average 66 days for a new habit to develop. ⁸
+Lifestyle changes are one of the few keys to unlocking what it takes to manage bipolar symptoms.
+Developing new habits isn’t easy and we understand it may be difficult to curb bad ones.
+However, according to research, it only takes about 66 days for a new habit to develop. ⁸

-With that said, we guarantee putting in the effort towards these new habits is well-worth the outcome.
-We’ve carefully selected four in accordance to recent research concerning how these lifestyle choices effect bipolar disorder:
+With that, we guarantee putting in the effort towards these new habits is well worth the outcome.
+We’ve carefully selected four per recent research concerning how these lifestyle choices affect bipolar disorder:

 1.)
 Diet

-Healthy diet is important to all of us and this is especially true for those with a mental health condition.
+A healthy diet is important to all of us and this is especially true for those with a mental health condition.
 Recent research has discovered a “gut-brain connection” that links bad diets to negative mental effects.
-This connection works vice versa as well where stress, anxiety, and depression can lead to a “gut-wrenching” experience. ⁹
+This connection works vice versa as well – when stress, anxiety, and depression can lead to a “gut-wrenching” experience. ⁹

 In a 2011 study, it was discovered that 68% of people seeking treatment for bipolar disorder had excess weight or obesity.
 These individuals were also more at risk of physical health conditions, such as diabetes, low bone density, and cardiovascular disease. ¹⁰